ethanshry/Kraken/documentation/Report.md

 | A4 v2         | Azure    | 4 CPUs, 8GB RAM | $116.07               |
 | e2-standard-2 | GCP      | 2 CPUs, 8GB RAM | $48.91                |

-While there are cheaper instances available if you opt for premptible services, or reserve hardware for an extended period of time, each platform has tens or hundreds of possible server configurations, which can make simply determining the correct offering for your use case a hassle.
-Beyond the determination of appropriate server capacity, users of cloud platforms also need to dediccate time to develop their knowledge to make use of these servers- often requiring the management of Linux servers, firewalls, security group settings, remote code deployment pipelines, and the management of cloud platform credentials, to name a few things.
-While these are undoubtedly valuable in a production application, they can add unnecesarry complexity to any project, especially during the early stages of development when the focus could be on the development of project features.
+While there are cheaper instances available if you opt for preemptible services, or reserve hardware for an extended period of time, each platform has tens or hundreds of possible server configurations, which can make simply determining the correct offering for your use case a hassle.
+Beyond the determination of appropriate server capacity, users of cloud platforms also need to dedicate time to develop their knowledge to make use of these servers- often requiring the management of Linux servers, firewalls, security group settings, remote code deployment pipelines, and the management of cloud platform credentials, to name a few things.
+While these are undoubtedly valuable in a production application, they can add unnecessary complexity to any project, especially during the early stages of development when the focus could be on the development of project features.

 ### Goals